mylesknjenga/hope_hacks/README.md

 # Covered by Hope
 ### Hope Hacks

-Covered by Hope is a website dedicated to blah blah blah.....
+Covered by Hope is a website dedicated to educate people about the ongoing discrimination that the LGBTQIA+ community is subjected to by providing them with pertinent information and materials.

 ## Usage